Bird Brain 7

 Fast data entry

 Enter a sighting into Bird Brain goes fast.
-For each record, you need to type only a few letters of the bird's common name (such as a ro), scientific name (such as t mi), or the common name of the family (such as thrush).
+For each record, you need to type only a few letters of the bird's common name (such as a ro), or scientific name (such as t mi), or the common name of the family (such as thrush).
 Then pick the name off a short list.
 Bingo!
 American Robin.

 To shorten and simplify the list you're picking from, you can limit the list to the species of a single nation.
 Often just three or four letters shortens the list to one species, and then it is automatically entered into a record immediately.